Halton Parks EAB

 Trees that are dead are more susceptible to fall; either dropping branches or falling entirely, and while this process may take years to happen after a tree has died, it could happen sooner in stormy conditions or if the tree has rotted more quickly.
 It is much safer and easier to remove trees when they are still alive, or are only very recently dead.
 The longer you wait after a tree dies, it is more difficult, expensive, and less safe to remove it, and the more likely it is to fail.

-Conservation Halton is addressing this challenge in two ways:
+Conservation Halton is addressing this challenge by removing the hazardous dead trees:

 Help Protect Our Forests